gus33000/ESD-Decrypter/README.md

 RenameISOs.bat launches the Rename ISOs tool which will rename all Windows Build ISOs in a given folder or the current directory.

+ISORebuilder.bat launches the ISO Rebuilder tool, which allows you to build a MS-like iso from a folder, works with Windows 10 only atm.

+## Note:

+The Source code for esddecrypt made by qad in this repo hasn't been updated to reflect the changes made for 14361+ Consider it as for educational purposes only.

 ### Credit for the original script and the tools used: